Which Option Best Completes the Diagram of the Fourteenth Amendment?

 Conclusion

 When faced with a diagram‑completion question about the Fourteenth Amendment, the key is to recognize the four distinct clauses and their specific purposes.
-The correct option will present the amendment in its authentic order—citizenship, due process, equal protection, privileges or immunities—while linking each clause to landmark Supreme Court decisions.
-Mastering this structure not only prepares you for exams but also deepens your appreciation for how the amendment continues to shape American law and society Not complicated — just consistent..
+Worth adding: the correct option will present the amendment in its authentic order—citizenship, due process, equal protection, privileges or immunities—while linking each clause to landmark Supreme Court decisions.
+Mastering this structure not only prepares you for exams but also deepens your appreciation for how the amendment continues to shape American law and society.